|GRI 102: General Disclosures 2016*|

 |102-5||Ownership and legal form||Covanta is wholly owned by Covanta Holding Corporation, which is listed and publicly traded on the New York Stock Exchange under the ticker symbol CVA.|

-The vast majority (over 90%) of the organization’s activities, as measured by full-time equivalents, are performed by Covanta employees.
+Performance Tables / Diversity Performance The vast majority (more than 90%) of the organization’s activities, as measured by full-time equivalents, are performed by Covanta employees.
 We consider contractors that perform periodic work at our facilities, particularly for maintenance, to be outside of our regular activities.
 There are no significant variations in employment numbers.

 |102-11||Precautionary Principle or approach||Community Relations / Our Approach|